 Find information for kids and teachers alike on pigeons at the official NPMA website.

 European Starlings were introduced in New York over a hundred years ago.
 These birds may produce two groups of offspring per year, each with four to seven babies.

 Starlings love seeds but in the spring and summer they look for baby insects (grubs).
 Another interesting starling fact for kids is that they will forage in open trash containers and will eat spilled food in parks and picnic sites.

 Starlings can be found anywhere from farms to cities.
 They usually travel in flocks and graze in short grass.
 They also build nests in trees or in gutters.

 Starlings will nest in trees and eat fruit, making them a big problem for fruit farmers.
 Their droppings may weaken steel and lead to structural damage.
 When their droppings get on the ground, fungus grows and can lead to diseases such as histoplasmosis.
 Starlings are also known for flying into airplanes, occasionally causing them to crash.

-Find information on starling pest control at the official NPMA website.
+Parents and kids can find more facts about and information on starlings at the official NPMA website.

 There are 21 species of Woodpeckers in the United States.
 These birds are federally protected and cannot be destroyed.
 These birds can have two or three broods per year, each with three to six babies.